 Pella, Iowa Is Being Called One Of The Best Small Town Vacations In America

-While Iowa has many wonderful towns to head to on vacation, Pella is being called one of the most charming American towns most people haven’t heard of but should visit.
-Of course, this comes as no surprise to many of us; it’s a family-friendly place with delicious food, a wealth of recreational opportunities, and a unique culture and heritage that residents are happy to share.
-Oh, and then there’s the well-over a quarter-million tulips the town and residents plant yearly.
+While Iowa has many wonderful towns to head to on vacation, Pella was once named by Esquire as one of the most charming American towns most people haven’t heard of but should visit.
+Of course, this comes as no surprise to many of us.
+It’s a family-friendly place with delicious food, a wealth of recreational opportunities, and a unique culture and heritage that residents are happy to share.
+Oh, and then there’s the well over a quarter-million tulips the town and residents plant yearly.
 What a sight in the spring!
 Come along as we delve into what makes Pella, IA a worthy vacation destination.